ThijsWithaar/CD-Grab/README.md

 # Why ?

 Mostly to scratch an itch.
 Also [EAC][4] is not available under Linux.
-The audio tooling under Linux requires multiple tools, which are not always friendly for beginners.
+The audio tooling under Linux requires multiple tools, which are not always very user friendly.
 Cd-Grab starts, and read whatever is in the drive to the (lossless) .cue/.flac format.
 This can both be played or [processed further][2].